 “Alright, – I’ve got your names.
 If I have anymore questions, I’ll call your parents”.

-Normally I would have cut through Gacy’s yard and raced home to stop my mom’s ringing of the bell; but the guy was standing right there, so I had to take the long way around on the sidewalk.
+Normally I would have cut through Gacy’s yard and raced home to stop my mom’s ringing of the bell; but the guy was standing right there, so I had to take the long way around the block.
 And as I did, I noticed Mr.Gacy talking to a Fireman in a dress uniform.
 I didn’t see the kid from earlier in the day, and I wondered if Gacy was his Dad.
 Maybe he was divorced and his son was visiting for the summer, or something like that.
-The fireman was nodding his head, listening as Gacy spoke.
-He had a goofy hair cut, and he reminded me of the sheepdog from The Road Runner and Coyote … He was wiping sweat off the side of his freshly buzzed head, and he watched me out of the corner of his eyes as I walked by.
+The fireman was nodding, listening as Gacy spoke.
+He had a goofy hair cut, and he reminded me of the sheepdog from The Road Runner and Coyote … He was wiping sweat off the side of his freshly buzzed head, and he watched me out of the corner of his eyes as I jogged past them.

-I broke into a run.
+I broke into a sprint.
 She wouldn’t stop ringing that fucking bell until I was in eye sight.

 It had to be that fucking Gacy and his son!